mfischer-ucl/mfischer-ucl.github.io/_pages/metappearance.md

 <p style="text-align: justify">
 We use meta-learning to encode visual appearance.
 Metappearance can be trained in less than a second, while providing similar quality to conventionally trained networks that train orders of magnitude longer.
 We show results on a wide
-variety of applications and analyze important properties, such as convergence & efficiency.  </p>
+variety of applications and analyze important properties, such as convergence & efficiency.  </p> <br>

 <img src="/assets/images/metappearance/Teaser_Large.png" style="display: block; margin-left: auto; margin-right: auto; max-width: 75%"> <br><br>